ffalak/dba_binlog_cleanup/README.md

 	eg. `./purgebinlogs -t 8`
 	or `./purgebinlogs -t 24`
 	if you want to keep binlogs for the past 8 or 24 hours.

+`-l` for the number of binlogs you want to list on screen;
+        eg. `./purgebinlogs -l 10`
+        or `./purgebinlogs -l 75`
+        if you want to show last 10 or 75 binlogs.

 If you have any comments or any advice for me feel free to contact me at my github *(ffalak)* or my email *falak.franjo@nsoft.com*.